YanivDorGalron/easysweeps/README.md

 This command displays a comprehensive status of all sweeps and their agents:
 - All created sweeps from your sweep log
-- Currently running agents in tmux sessions and windows
+- Currently running agents in systemd scope units
 - GPU assignments for each agent
 - Status of each agent (running/stopped)